 Allocations as Percentage of Budget

-In the previous section, we allocated targeted spending amounts based on our categories.
-Now, we will explore how to reconcile our actual monthly spending with these estimated allocations.
+In the previous section, we allocated targeted spending amounts based on our categories – put simply, we made a plan.
+Now, we will explore how to reconcile our actual monthly spending with these estimated allocations, or examine how well we are following the plan.

-In order to utilize accurate expense figures, it is advisable to download copies of your monthly checking, savings, and credit card statements from your financial institutions.
-If you are doing a paper pencil-and-pencil budget, I recommend adding expenses by category using columns.
+Start by downloading copies of your monthly checking, savings, and credit card statements.
+If you are doing a paper pencil-and-pencil budget, I recommend adding expenses by category using columns on a legal pad.

 Once you have calculated categorical totals for the entire month, the final step is to add all categorical totals and compare the final sum to your allocated final sum.
 Again, in order to have a zero-based budget, these figures should be identical.